Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Simulation study

 The random walk order one model is a stochastic smoothing spline that smooths based on first order differences.
 The number of bins are not influential (as opposed to knots of other splines) since an increase in the number of bins only results in an estimate closer to the stochastic model.
 In the simulations and applications, we use the random walk order two model that provides a smoother spline since the smoothing is then done on the second order.
 See \citet{vanSankhya} for more details on the use of these random walk models as Bayesian smoothing splines.
 This approximation is different with \textbf{frailtypack} that uses cubic M-splines with $5$ knots.
 A penalization ensures that the baseline hazard is smooth (a smoothing parameter is chosen using an approximate cross-validation criterion from a separate Cox model).
 The Levenberg-Marquardt algorithm, a robust Newton-like algorithm maximizes the log-likelihood function with \textbf{frailtypack} (\citet{Marquardt63}).
 The convergence of the algorithm depends on three conditions: The difference between the log-likelihood, the estimated coefficients and the gradient of the log-likelihood of two consecutive iterations must be under $10^{-3}$.
-We use a Monte-Carlo approximation for the approximation of the integrals over the random effects in the likelihood function, with 1000 integration points which is a reasonable tradeoff between the precision of the approximation and computation time (using 2000 integration points doubled the computation time with negligible improvements of the results).
-The simulation studies are performed with 80 CPUs, \textbf{frailtypack} uses Message Passing Interface (MPI) for parallel computation while the conjunction of \textbf{R-INLA} with the \textbf{PARDISO} library provides a high performance computing environment with parallel computing support using OpenMP (\citet{Schenk04}).
-In practice, the 80 CPUs are mainly useful to reduce the computation time with \textbf{frailtypack} because the computation time with INLA is very low regardless of the number of threads because of the small sample size and number of hyperparameters.
+These convergence criteria avoids spurious convergence, making this algorithm more reliable than classical alternatives (e.g., EM or BFGS, see \citet{philipps2021robust}).
+We use a Monte Carlo approximation for the approximation of the integrals over the random effects in the likelihood function, with 1000 integration points which is a reasonable tradeoff between the precision of the approximation and computation time (using 2000 integration points doubled the computation time with negligible improvements of the results).
+The simulation studies are performed with 80 CPUs, \textbf{frailtypack} uses Message Passing Interface (MPI) for parallel computation while the conjunction of \textbf{INLA} with the \textbf{PARDISO} library provides a high performance computing environment with parallel computing support using OpenMP (\citet{Schenk04}).
+In practice, the 80 CPUs are mainly useful to reduce the computation time with \textbf{frailtypack} because the computation time with \textbf{INLA} is very low regardless of the number of threads because of the small sample size and number of hyperparameters.